Much needed update of the current market for small engine superchargers.

 First test drive.

-Europe about to be launched.
-A supercharger kit for 50cc-125cc stock
+here in Europe?.
+A supercharger kit for 50cc-125cc stock motorcycle equipped

-whine ever heard from a moped engine!
-It comes in various sizes meant
+blower-whine ever heard from a moped engine!
+It comes in

 |A term often used when dealing with carburetted engines, which describes